Image Source: Pexels

 Healthcare professionals speak now about the difficulties of negotiation with insurance companies and dealing with associated paperwork.
 Right now, some physicians spend more time filling out insurance forms than actually caring for patients.
 This places a strict demand on physician time, making patients wait while reducing access to resources.

 First quoted in the Pensacola News Journal, Dr. Benjamin Kaplan said, “In just the last four years, bureaucratic paperwork has contributed to a 25% increase in physician burnout.”
 The complexity of a multi-payer system forces physicians into lengthy periods of administrative work.
-The American College of Physicians estimates that two hours is spent on paperwork to every one spent with actual patients.
+The American College of Physicians estimates that two hours are spent on paperwork to spend with actual patients.

 Proponents of Medicare for All argue that this bureaucratic burden could be significantly reduced in a single-payer system.
 Demand might increase, but so too would the availability of physicians no longer stuck behind desks.
 For many medical professionals, the time spent directly helping patients is why they got into the field.
 They see Medicare for All as a way to protect that time.

-The cost burden associated with dealing with a variety of insurance companies is also difficult for healthcare providers to manage.
+The cost burden associated with dealing with various insurance companies is also difficult for healthcare providers to manage.
 As the Republican healthcare professional quoted in Vox’s article put it: “Other payers put up an endless set of traps against reimbursement, contracting, and other parts of the revenue life cycle that add substantial cost to services and thus increase the cost to the consumer.”

 All these factors contribute to the equitability already brought by the nature of a single-payer system.
-With healthcare costs and coverage no longer an obstacle, anyone regardless of income or identity can make their important doctor appointments.
+With healthcare costs and coverage no longer an obstacle, anyone can make their important doctor appointments regardless of income or identity.
 In the current system, costs are frequently a challenge.
 This also helps to reduce unfair cost distributions, like the greater share of medical costs paid by women.